Thought leadership › Global guide

 - standardised chapters, with quick and easy comparisons

 - insight from 35 countries, globally

 - the official text of 2010 OECD Transfer Pricing Guidelines

-The role of MNCs in world trade has increased dramatically over the last 20 years.
-The growth of MNCs presents increasingly complex taxation issues for both tax administrations and the MNCs themselves, since separate country rules for the taxation of MNCs cannot be viewed in isolation but must be addressed in a broad international context.
+The role of multinationals in world trade has increased dramatically over the last 20 years.
+This in part reflects the increased integration of national economies and technological progress, particularly in the area of communications.
+The growth of multinationals presents increasingly complex taxation issues for both tax administrations and the multinationals themselves since separate country rules for the taxation of multinationals cannot be viewed in isolation but must be addressed in a broad international context.